Is a cigar tobacco

 Cancer risks associated with cigar smoking

-The numbers don’t lie: the International Agency for Research on Cancer states that smoking cigars increases the risk of mouth, throat, and esophageal cancers by 5 to 10 times compared to non-smokers.
+The numbers don’t lie: the International Agency for Research on Cancer states that smoking cigars increases the risk of mouth, garganta, and esophageal cancers by 5 a 10 times compared to non-smokers.
 My personal research has shown that the deeper the inhalation and the more frequently a cigar is smoked, the higher the risk of lung cancer, similar to cigarette smokers.

-¿Y si no inhalo el humo del puro?
+¿Qué pasa si no inhalico el humo del cigarro??

 Health effects of non-inhalation